Necrolesian/morrowind-mod-list/list.md

 The installation process is somewhat complicated, so pay attention.
 First, this mod requires the presence of a Vivec/Velothi atlas texture, because its meshes depend on it.
 This is why we saved this until after we installed our atlas mods.

-Second, you should be using the "No Vivec Plazas" version of the TLAD interior daylight plugin, not the regular version of that plugin.
-With this mod, there's no need for TLAD's interior daylight in the plazas, and using it could cause problems.

-Third, the Moonrain Edition fixes quite a few issues with the original, but it requires the original to be installed.
+Second, the Moonrain Edition fixes quite a few issues with the original, but it requires the original to be installed.
 So, install the original version of the mod first.
 You only need the assets from the original; don't use the plugin.

 Next, install Moonrain Edition.
 The archive includes quite a few sub-packages.
 The "core" sub-package is required - it overwrites some, but not all, of the assets of the original mod.